-TPH fractions, Speciated PAHs Mineral Oil migrations towards surface waters The River Bride then drains into the Upper Lee Estuary.
-SVOCs VOCs LAB and MO migration downwards through glacial till to sandstone-siltstone bedrock aquifer and then lateral migration Sandstone- siltstone bedrock aquifer / Groundwater Users Y There is one groundwater well recorded 450m, up-gradient to the north of the leak point.
-The status and use of the well is not known.
+Speciated PAHs Mineral Oil SVOCs waters Upper Lee Estuary VOCs LAB and MO migration downwards through glacial till to sandstone-siltstone bedrock aquifer and then lateral migration Sandstone- siltstone bedrock aquifer / Groundwater Users Y There is one groundwater well recorded 200m, upgradient to the north of the leak point.
+The status and use of the well are not known.
 The surrounding properties are serviced by mains water.
 The shallow bedrock, particularly in the northern sections of the site, presents a potential direct link to bedrock.